georgekosmidis/AzureFunction-CosmosDB-RBAC/README.md

 ## Application

-The Azure Function was build using Visual Studio and .NET 6 Isolated (out-of-proc).
+The Azure Function was build using Visual Studio 2022 and .NET 6 Isolated (out-of-proc).
 It connects to CosmosDB endpoint `COSMOSDB_ENDPOINT` which can be found in the Application Setting.
 During development (or debugging) the Application Setting `COSMOSDB_KEY` can be used to switch the authentication to a traditional connection string.

+> The infrastructure deployment creates a `COSMOSDB_ENDPOINT` Application Setting for the app to read; no need for you to do anything.

-If you want to deploy it, besides getting the publishing profile from the Overview tab of your Azure Function, remember the Resource Group `name` you gave!
-Your functions' name would be `ResourceGroupName-webapp`, and you will need to supply it to the Github Action BuildAndDeploy.yml when you decide to deploy!
+If you want to deploy the code, get the publishing profile from the Overview tab of your Azure Function (the one you just deployed with the blue '**Deploy to Azure**' button), and save it as a Github Secret with the name `AZURE_WEBAPP_PUBLISH_PROFILE`.

+When you run the [Deploy .NET App](https://github.com/georgekosmidis/AzureFunction-CosmosDB-RBAC/actions/workflows/BuildAndDeployWebApp.yml) Github Action, remember the Resource Group `name` you gave!
+Your function name should be `ResourceGroupName-webapp`!

 The Function App contains 3 endpoints: